 Morning: Tuck into a veggie benedict or Texas eggs in a basket at Arturo’s Underground Cafe.
 Stroll South Congress with a coffee from TOMS Roasting Co. and pop into Uncommon Objects, Monkey See Monkey Do, Creatures Boutique, Parts & Labour, South Congress Books and all spots in between.

-Mid-Day: For lunch, snag a turkey and guac burger at Burger Bar, a slice of margherita from Home Slice or the tacos al pastor from Guero’s Taco Bar.
+Mid-Day: For lunch, snag a Buffalo Bill burger (made with bison meat) at Hopdoddy Burger Bar, a slice of margherita pizza from Home Slice or the tacos al pastor from Guero’s Taco Bar.
 Fresh air and stunning views beckon from the trail around Lady Bird Lake.
-Rent a kayak or paddleboard to spy the 1.5 million of Mexican free-tail bats that roost under the Congress Bridge April through October.
+Rent a kayak or paddleboard to spy the 1.5 million of Mexican free-tailed bats that roost under the Congress Bridge April through October.

-Evening: Dine and indulge on Rainey Street with stellar Indian specialties at G’Raj Mahal.
-Stop in at the Container Bar (yes, it’s made from shipping containers) for a “Pain Killer” - spiced rum, coconut cream and pineapple juice.
+Evening: Dine and indulge on Rainey Street with stellar cuisine from one of the multiple food trucks on the block.
+Stop in at the Container Bar (yes, it’s made from shipping containers) for a cocktail or a local beer.

 Mid-Day: Head up to North Loop for boutiques like Spring Frost and Atown.
 Don’t forget to geek out at Great Hall Games.
 Grab vegan tacos (the bean Diablo delivers the heat) at The Vegan Nom food truck.